 • Actively and earnestly receive academic tutoring in each course for the remaining term or the entire next term to obtain and maintain satisfactory academic performance.
-Tutoring will be at the expense of the parent.
+Tutoring will be at the expense of the parents.
 Refer to Student Support Services, tutoring section for details.

-- The probation period will continue throughout the quarter or the next grading period (whether mid-quarter progress narrative grade reporting period or report card grading period). - At the discretion of the Teacher and/or Principal, a student may lose the privilege of serving in leadership, special programs, or receiving academic honors such as Student Council or Titans, and extra-curricular activities including St. Philip's programs and non-St. Philip's related such as athletics, dance, or any program that may impact time for studying after school. - May lose eligibility for tuition financial assistance.
+- The probation period will continue throughout the quarter or the next grading period (whether mid-quarter progress narrative grade reporting period or report card grading period). - At the discretion of the Teacher and/or Principal, a student may lose the privilege of serving in leadership, special programs, or receiving academic honor such as Student Council or Ambassadors, and extra-curricular activities including St. Philip's programs and non-St. Philip's related such as athletics, dance, or any program that may impact time for studying after school. - May lose eligibility for tuition financial assistance.

-A student on Academic Probation who fails to achieve satisfactory grade performance by the next grading period may serve another Academic Probation period, subject to provisions listed in this section.
+A student on Academic Probation who fails to achieve satisfactory grade performance by the next grading period will serve another Academic Probation period, subject to provisions listed in this section.

-During the school year, if a student is placed on Academic Probation for two (2) or more times for the same course, the student is at risk of failing the course.
-When approaching failing a course for the school year, a Mandatory Parent-Teacher-Student Support Team Meeting is required to ensure student achievement.
+During the school year, if a student is placed on Academic Probation two (2) or more times for the same course, the student is at risk of failing the course.
+When approaching failing a course for the school year, a Mandatory Parent-Teacher-Principal Meeting is required to ensure student achievement.

-A student who fails the course will be subject to the provisions outlined in the Promotion and Retention section and may be placed on the school's Academic Block list and, thus may not be considered for re-enrollment.
+A student that fails the course will be subject to the provisions outlined in the Promotion and Retention section and may not be considered for re-enrollment.